thnproduct/sidekick-docs/docs/agents/java/configuration.md

 ## Add Sidekick to Your Application

-Run the following command to add Sidekick to your application.&#x20;
+Run the following command to add Sidekick to your application.

 ```bash
 java -javaagent:<path-to-sidekick-agent> -jar <your-app-jar> ...